 If you will be using this piece of equipment near dogs, children or other types of similar distractions, it may be advisable to use a trimmer that requires you to keep your finger pressed down on the operating switch.

 However, you may want to utilize a unit that has a locking switch, especially if you plan on using your unit in a continuous manner.

 If you are purchasing a model that has battery power, it will usually operate at 100 percent until it finally runs out of juice.
 If you decide to utilize a cordless model, you don’t have to worry about walking too far out of the vicinity of your power source.

 Also, a cordless model will not contain a cord that can get snagged by foliage or ladders.

 The Best Model of Trimmer

 In the world of hedge trimmers, we’re looking for three top features: motor size, blade size, and weight.
-The best hedge trimmer which fits all three of these criteria is the Greenworks 22 inch Corded Hedge Trimmer (Amazon link).
+The trimmer which fits all three of these criteria is the Greenworks 22 inch Corded Hedge Trimmer (Amazon link).

 It has the ideal combination of a powerful motor to cut thicker hedges, a longer blade for reachability, and it weighs less than 6 pounds.
 That’s all for an inexpensive price, too.

 I’d also recommend the Sun Joe 20 inch Cordless Hedge Trimmer (Amazon link).
 It’s got a smaller motor, but you can ditch extension cords and tackle light jobs with ease.

 No matter which one you choose, don’t hedge your bets and put your hedge fund towards getting one of these trimmers!